| Written by Mark Buzinkay

 • RFID (Radio-Frequency Identification): RFID tags attached to vehicles interact with readers placed around the terminal, offering a reliable method for tracking vehicle movement and location.

 • Chirp Spread Spectrum: This technology transmits a chirp signal that spreads across a wide frequency band.
-The unique properties of chirp signals, such as resistance to interference and the ability to measure distances accurately, make them well-suited for vehicle tracking in busy environments.
+Chirp signals' unique properties, such as resistance to interference and the ability to measure distances accurately, make them well-suited for vehicle tracking in busy environments.

 • GPS (Global Positioning System): This is the preferred solution for outdoor areas because no own readers/satellite infrastructure is needed.